A Robust 3D Registration Method via Simultaneous Inlier Identification and Model Estimation: Experimental Results

 \subsection{Rotation Registration}

-The fifth experiment evaluates MCME on rotation search, in comparison with \textit{i)} RANSAC; \textit{ii)} GORE-RANSAC, which uses GORE [50] to firstly remove most outliers and then uses RANSAC to estimate the model based on the pruned measurements; \textit{iii)} Fast global registration (FGR) [30]; \textit{iv)} QUASAR [31], which is implemented in Matlab using CVX [32] with MOSEK [52] as the SDP solver.
-Note that GORE can achieve guaranteed outlier removal and can provide a rough estimation of the model from the pruned data, but GORE-RANSAC has significantly better accuracy in most cases.
-For QUASAR and MCME, we use the same noise bound parameter $\beta = {\bar c^2}{\sigma ^2}$ such that $\mathbb{P}\left( {{{\left\| {{{\mathbf{b}}_i} - {\mathbf{R}}{{\mathbf{a}}_i}} \right\|}^2} \leq {{\bar c}^2}{\sigma ^2}} \right) = 1 - {10^{ - 6}}$ holds for inliers, which under Gaussian inlier noise can be computed from the 3-DoF Chi-squared distribution.
-For the rotation registration problem, MCME alternatingly solves the two subproblems (\ref{eq15}) and (\ref{eq27}).
-We use the RANSAC solution as the initialization of MCME.
-All the runtime results of MCME include the runtime of the RANSAC initialization.
+In the first experiment, we evaluate the new algorithms on rotation search, in comparison with \textit{i)} RANSAC; \textit{ii)} GORE-RANSAC, which uses GORE \cite{50} to firstly remove most outliers and then uses RANSAC to estimate the model from the pruned measurements; \textit{iii)} Fast global registration (FGR) \cite{30}; \textit{iv)} QUASAR \cite{31}, which is implemented in Matlab using CVX \cite{32} with MOSEK \cite{52} as the SDP solver.
+Note that GORE can provide a rough estimation of the model with guaranteed outlier removal, but GORE-RANSAC has significantly better accuracy in most cases.
+For QUASAR, AM and AM-R, we use the same noise bound parameter $\beta = {\bar c^2}{\sigma ^2}$ such that $\mathbb{P}\left( {{{\left\| {{{\mathbf{b}}_i} - {\mathbf{R}}{{\mathbf{a}}_i}} \right\|}^2} \leq {{\bar c}^2}{\sigma ^2}} \right) = 1 - {10^{-6}}$ holds for inliers, which under Gaussian inlier noise can be computed from the 3-DoF Chi-squared distribution.
+For the rotation registration problem, AM alternatingly solves the two subproblems (\ref{eq_am_s}) and (\ref{eq27}), whilst AM-R alternatingly solves the two subproblems (\ref{eq15}) and (\ref{eq27}).
+We use the RANSAC solution as the initialization of AM and AM-R. All the runtime results of AM and AM-R include the runtime of the RANSAC initialization.

-The Bunny dataset from the Stanford 3D Scanning Repository [53] is used.
+The Bunny dataset from the Stanford 3D Scanning Repository \cite{53} is used.
 Firstly, the point cloud is resized into a unit cube ${[0,1]^3}$ and randomly down-sampled to $N$ points with $N \in \{100,500\}$.
 Then, a random rotation is applied and additive noise and outliers are randomly generated according to (\ref{eq24}).
 Two conditions with low and high inlier noise are considered, with $\sigma = 0.01$ and $\sigma = 0.1$, respectively.
 Meanwhile, different outlier ratios from 0 to 95\% are considered.
 Each result is an average of 50 independent runs.